INFO-4602-5602/project1-minions/README.md

 <h2>The Team:</h2>
 We had several brainstorming and working sessions.
 In general, we were all involved in the project extended to the following:

-* **Michael Iuzzolino**: D3 info visualizations, interface design and Google Maps api interface
+* **Michael Iuzzolino**: Front-end development, D3 info visualizations and interactive interface design, Google Maps API integration.

 * **Shirly Montero Quesada**: Readme, interface conceptual design and review